Syrov-Egor/chemsynthcalc/paper.md

   (like RbLa~0.99~Eu~0.01~Nb~2~O~7~), both for molar mass and reaction balancing.

-* It supports an infinite number of nested parentheses in formulas.
+* It supports a huge number of nested parentheses in formulas (up to recursion depth).

 * It supports addition notation (like CuSO~4~\*5H~2~O).